Torpes of Pisa

-Torpes of Pisa (Torpetius, Tropesius) (Saint Torpès, Saint Tropez, Torpete, Torpes, Torpè, святой мученик Тропезий) (died 65 AD) is venerated as an early Christian martyr.
+Torpes of Pisa (Torpetius, Tropesius; died 65 AD) is venerated as an early Christian martyr.
 The town of Saint-Tropez, France, is named after him.
-His legend states that he was martyred during the persecutions of Nero.
+His veneration states that he was martyred during the persecutions of Nero.

-Most of the accounts about him are considered unreliable.
+Some of the accounts about him are considered unreliable.

-Nothing else is known about his life.
+Little else is known about his life.
 He is first mentioned in sources dating from the 9th century.

-Legend
+Life

-Elaborations of his legend state that he was a gladiator or knight who was an attendant to the Emperor Nero, or head of the emperor's personal bodyguard.
+Evidence of his life state that he was a gladiator or knight (equites) who was an attendant to the Emperor Nero, or head of the emperor's personal bodyguard.
 His full name was Caïus Silvius Torpetius and he was a native of Pisa.

 Torpes became a Christian after being converted by Paul the Apostle.
 He professed his faith during a ceremony in which Nero declared Diana to be the creator of the universe.
 After Torpes declared himself a Christian, Nero did not want to kill him immediately and instead asked him to renounce his faith.
 When Torpes refused to do so, Nero had him decapitated.
-Another variation of the legend states that Torpes left Rome and went to Pisa, but was recognized as a Christian by the local prefect, Satellicus, who had him executed.
+Another source states that Torpes left Rome and went to Pisa, but was recognized as a Christian by the local prefect, Satellicus, who had him executed.